shreethaanu/shreethaanu/README.md

 Hey 👋🏻,

 I'm ShreeThaanu, Design Technologist from India 🇮🇳 .
 I am interested in, write about and develop mobile, VR and Web Applications with swift, JavaScript, python & c#.
-I also work in frameworks like React, Reactnative and flutter.
-I'm currently working and researching on XR and metaverse about how they can transform the digital era.
+I also work in frameworks like SwiftUI, Combine, React/Reactnative and ARKit/ARCore.
+I'm currently researching on XR about how they can transform the digital era for mobile users on day to day life by WebXR & AR Apps.

 You can see what I am currently up to on [strlabz.com][1].